jingtaozhan/RepBERT-Index/README.md

 Please download the provided model `repbert.ckpt-350000.zip`, put it in `./data`, and unzip it.
 You should see two files in the directory `./data/ckpt-350000`, namely `pytorch_model.bin` and `config.json`.

 Next, you need to precompute the representations of passages and queries.
-Strictly speaking, the representations of queries should not be computed in advance (offline).
-In our implementation, we do it to keep the code elegant.
-Note that it takes little time (less than 1 ms/query) to compute the representations of queries.
-Therefore, precomputing them hardly affects the results of query latency in the retrieval stage.

 ```bash
 python precompute.py --load_model_path ./data/ckpt-350000 --task doc